 When you ask someone for a recommendation for cotton yarn, they might ask if you want "kitchen cotton," which refers to sturdy, absorbent yarn that is designed for use around the home.
-The most popular version of it is Lion Brand Yarn's Kitchen Cotton, which comes in an array of bright shades that will make a kitchen design pop.
+It comes in an array of bright shades that will make a kitchen design pop.
 This is an affordable yarn that comes in balls that are 99 yards in length, perfect for small projects like dish scrubbies.

 Sprightly Cotton Worsted Yarn

 If you are looking for a really basic cotton yarn that is multi-functional and comes in an array of colors, then check out Sprightly Cotton Worsted.
 A skein might seem a little pricier than you're used to until you realize that you're getting more than 500 yards in each one, then you see that it's a terrific price.
 This is a very soft yarn that is a pleasure to work with.
 It's definitely one of the most versatile cotton yarn options on the market.

 People who are willing to pay a little bit more for slightly more luxurious cotton will find that Cloudborn Pima Cotton is a nice choice.
 It's not too expensive, although it's more than the average skein, and it has the lush airy feeling of a DK weight pima cotton.
 This is a durable yarn in bright colors, perfect for crocheting summer clothing and accessories.